abeconnelly/scratch/Documentation/CGF-v3-Schema-Draft.md

 A hexit is a 4bit binary digit (a nibble).

 Variable length schemes will be used.
-Dlugosz variable length integer encoding seems like a fine cadidate.
+Dlugosz variable length integer encoding seems like a fine candidate.
 The basic idea is to have a linear number of prefix bits encode the number of bytes until a cutoff at which time it switches over to the prefix bits describing the length of the VLE integer.
 See http://www.dlugosz.com/ZIP2/VLI.html.